 “Hey,” he said in a low voice, “this isn’t the end of the world.
 Maybe you’re just really anemic.
 Now that I know the formula, I can study how it works.
 We’ll find the answers you’re looking for.
 I promised I would help you.
 Try to cheer up, okay?”

 “Wes...”
 Mary looked up from her hands.
 He was smiling back at her.
 He was such a good friend, putting up with her and her baggage.
-It was all she could do to not shed new tears of gratitude.
+It was all she could do not to shed new tears of gratitude.
 “You’re too kind, you know?”

 “Not really,” he replied as he leaned back in his chair.
 “It’s what friends do for each other.
 On a lighter note, though, I know it’s a day late, but Happy Birthday, Mary Black!
 Hope you did something for yourself for a change!”